Vânători (military unit): 20th century

 In 1931, King Carol II established the title of "guard" units, which was given to elite units tasked with ensuring the protection of great importance areas, such as the Royal Palace.
 The 2nd Vânători Regiment received this title, and its battle flag was also decorated with the Order of Michael the Brave 2nd Class.

-Following the end of the Second World War, and the abdication of King Michael I, the Vânători units were disbanded.
+Following the end of the Second World War, and the abdication of King Michael I in late 1947, the vânători units were disbanded.